commaai/comma10k/README.md

 For now, we are validating on images ending with "9.png" and are seeing a categorical cross entropy loss of 0.051.
 Can you beat this?

+And it has been beaten with a CCE loss of 0.045! <a href="https://github.com/YassineYousfi/comma10k-baseline">"comma10k-baseline" by YassineYousfi!</a>

+Can you beat that?